c17julka/AHEx/README.md

 4. Paste in https://rawgit.com/kristopolous/Porter-Stemmer/master/PorterStemmer1980.min.js
 5. Paste in https://cdn.jsdelivr.net/gh/c17julka/AHEx@master/wordgroup.js
 6. Change host to "globalnews\\.ca"
-7. You're done!
+7. Click "Save" and you're done!
 Go to www.globalnews.ca to see the script in action